Nov

 Bring works in progress or recently completed work to share with the group and receive feedback.
 Fostering a spirit of encouragement, participants will support one another as we pursue excellence and confront the challenges of creative life together.

-Each group will meet the first Monday of the month from 7-9p.m. at the church building.
 Writers, musicians, visual artists, arts educators and performing artists of all ability and experience levels are invited to show up.
 Participants will be grouped according to areas of interest.
-You can also show up, but we’d love to know you’re coming if it’s your first time — send Michael (mwinters@sojournmidtown.com) an email to let him know.
+You can just show up, but we’d love to know you’re coming if it’s your first time — send Michael (mwinters@sojournmidtown.com) an email to let him know.

 These groups hope to foster a generative community of intentional creatives.
 In conversation with each other, we hope to help each become better artists.